Pixelles

-Pixelles, located in Montreal, is a non-profit grassroots organization devoted to increasing gender diversity in video game design as a response to issues of sexism in video gaming.
+Pixelles, located in Montreal, is a non-profit grassroots organization devoted to increasing gender diversity in the video game industry as a response to issues of sexism.

 History

 The debut of the Pixelles in Montreal coincided with the Twitter awareness hashtag campaign called #1reasonwhy, where women in the game industry provided personal experiences about sexism in the industry.
 The idea for Pixelles was inspired by Toronto's Difference Engine Initiative, a game-making incubator organized in 2011 by the Hand Eye Society, a video game arts organization.
 Feminists in Games, an organization of feminist digital researchers, approached game-hobbyist Rebecca Cohen Palacios and game designer Tanya Short to bring a similar project to Montreal.
 The first incubator had received over sixty applications.
 In 2015, Pixelles officially became a non-profit organization.

 Activities

 Through annual incubators, game jams, and monthly workshops, Pixelles helps women realize their own potential at making whatever game they can dream of.
 As an art form, games benefit from having more diverse voices contributing to its growth.